 If you have questions that are not answered below, or if need further clarification or information, please contact LAWPRO®'s customer service department toll-free at 1-800-410-1013, 416-598-5899 or at [email protected].

-The Law Society of Upper Canada mandates that all LAWYERS of the Law Society of Upper Canada who are providing "professional services" purchase standard liability insurance coverage through LAWPRO, in accordance with By-Law 6 of Section 2(1) of the Law Society Act.
+The Law Society of Ontario mandates that all LAWYERS of the Law Society of Ontario who are providing "professional services" purchase standard liability insurance coverage through LAWPRO, in accordance with By-Law 6 of Section 2(1) of the Law Society Act.
 Specifically, the By-Law states:

 "Unless otherwise exempted, every LAWYER of the Society who is eligible for coverage under the Society's insurance plan and who engages in the practice of law during the course of any year shall pay insurance premium levies for that year..."

 If you are going to practise after your call to the bar, please complete a

 New Applicant Application form and submit it to LAWPRO for processing.

 If you will not be practising immediately after your call, you must complete an

 Application for Exemption.